fisher-alice/johnny-five-wiki/Getting-started-with-Johnny-Five-and-Proteus.md

 But, since the johnny-five use the Firmata protocol to communicate with Arduino, we need put the StandartFirmata code here to be compiled and uploaded.
 To do this, open your Arduino IDE and go to File > Examples > Firmata > StandartFirmata.
 Copy all the code and past in the source code tab in Proteus.

-Now, before hit build buttom, make sure that you configure the Arduino AVR to compile it.
-To do this, go to System menu and select Compilers Configuration and then hit Download buttom in Arduino AVR line.
+Now, before hit build button, make sure that you configure the Arduino AVR to compile it.
+To do this, go to System menu and select Compilers Configuration and then hit Download button in Arduino AVR line.
 The program will download and install the Arduino IDE.

-Next, press the Build buttom from the menu (F7) and the StandartFirmata code will be compiled and uploaded to the Arduino component.
+Next, press the Build button from the menu (F7) and the StandartFirmata code will be compiled and uploaded to the Arduino component.
 Now that your Arduino board is ok put the Serial port and the LED component in the sketch and follow the steps that we do before to run the Blink example.

 > **Note**: You can learn more about the Arduino example and how to use the VSMStudio IDE [here](http://labcenter.s3.amazonaws.com/movies/v8/Arduino.cfm).
 There are also a bunch of snippets that already comes in Proteus that you can use with Arduino component.
 Check it!